WeegeeNumbuh1/FlightGazer/README.md

 <details><summary><b>FAQ's (Open these before raising an issue)</b></summary>

 **Q:** My RGB display is blank when running this, what broke?<br>
-**A:** Check the `HAT_PWM_ENABLED` value in `config.yaml` and make sure it matches your hardware setup.
+**A:** Check the `HAT_PWM_ENABLED` value in `config.yaml` and make sure it matches your hardware setup.<br>
+Additionally, this project assumes the use of the adafruit rgbmatrix bonnet and only 1 rgb panel.
+Other setups are not supported.

 **Q:** I restarted my system but it took longer for my display to start.
 What's going on?<br>
 **A:** The initialization script that starts FlightGazer checks if there are any updates to the dependencies it uses.
 If it has been over a month since it last checked, then the next time it restarts, it will run these checks.
 It usually only adds another 30 seconds to the startup time, but if your internet connection is slow or the system is loaded with other processes, then it could take longer.

 **Q:** I see a red dot on the right of the plane readout display.
 What is it?<br>
 **A:** That is an indicator of how many planes are within your defined area.
 The number of dots lit up indicate how many are present.
 There will always be at least one lit up, all the way to 6.
+If the number is greater than 1, FlightGazer will start switching between planes to show you what else is flying in your area.

 **Q:** Can I customize the colors?<br >
 **A:** Sure, just edit them in the script.
 (Check the functions inside the `Display` class in the main python file).<br>